zero2cx/spiral-matrix/docs/SpiralMatrix.md

 #### dimension
-  - _description_ - the count of matrix rows or columns
+  - _description_ - the count of rows or columns
   - _type_ - integer value
   - _note_ - constrained to odd integers only
   - _default_ - none **(required parameter)**